 There are many tops you can wear with leggings, which I will show you below.
 What’s common about all of them is they cover your bottom.
 The best tops to wear with leather leggings are:

-A long shirt that covers, matte or silky adds a feminine touch to leather leggings, which have more of a masculine vibe.
+A long shirt covering matte or silky adds a feminine touch to leather leggings, which have a masculine vibe.

 A long sweater looks relaxed and cozy, while leather pants give your look an urban edge.
 This black turtleneck looks great with these brown leggings.
 Notice the cool faux croc print, which adds some nice texture and personality to this outfit.